The 3 Minute Thesis Competition

 Three Minute Thesis (3MT®) celebrates the exciting research conducted by PhD students around the world.
 Developed by The University of Queensland (UQ), the competition cultivates students’ academic, presentation, and research communication skills.
 Presenting in a 3MT competition increases their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
 Competitors are allowed one PowerPoint slide, but no other resources or props.

-Check out the video below for a look into the 3MT experience or go to the UNH Grad School YouTube Channel for more 3MT presentation videos.
+Check out the video to the right for a look into the 3MT experience or go to the UNH Grad School YouTube Channel for more 3MT presentation videos.

 Congratulations to the 2019 3MT Winners!